-Homebuyers over the age of 50 have different needs than younger people who are buying their first homes.
-They may also be coping with the emotional difficulties that come with selling a long-held family home.
-A Realtor who holds a Seniors Real Estate Specialist (SRES) designation is specifically trained to understand the needs of older clients and offer them appropriate guidance throughout the buying or selling process.
+Homebuyers over 50 have different needs than younger people who are buying their first homes.
+A realtor who holds a Senior Real Estate Specialist (SRES) designation is specifically trained to understand the needs of active adult clients and offer them appropriate guidance throughout the buying or selling process.

-The SRES designation was first devised in 1997 by the Senior Advantage Real Estate Council and became an official Realtor designation in March 2007.
-To earn the SRES designation, Realtors must complete special courses and submit an application to the Seniors Real Estate Council.
-While courses may not be available in every state, Realtors can complete the courses online.
+The SRES designation was first devised in 1997 by the Senior Advantage Real Estate Council and became an official realtor designation in March 2007.
+To earn the SRES designation, realtors must complete special courses and submit an application to the Senior Real Estate Council.
+While courses may not be available in every state, realtors can complete the courses online.

 For active adults, there are several benefits to working with a realtor who has a SRES designation.
 SRES realtors understand the trends and characteristics of the active adult housing market.
 They have been trained in the specific types of housing available to active adults and may be able to present new options of which their clients were unaware.

 When it comes to choosing a new home, SRES realtors can offer advice on the practicality of universal design or point out ways the home can be adapted to meet their needs as they grow older.
 SRES realtors also understand the federal laws regarding the Housing for Older Persons Act (HOPA) and can explain the benefits and consequences of a reverse mortgage.

 For active adults, the financial aspects of buying or selling a home may be more complicated.
 SRES realtors learn how to use pensions, IRAs, and 401K accounts when conducting real estate transactions.
 They also understand the impact of Medicare, Medicaid, and Social Security on the active adult real estate client, and they can help their clients steer clear of loan schemes and scams.